PostHog/posthog.com/contents/blog/posthog-alternatives.md

 1. Need quantitative _and_ qualitative insights into user behavior
 2. Want to use feature flags for rolling out new features, kill switches, and feature gating
-3. Desire one, integrated tool over a complex stack of discrete solutions
+3. Desire one integrated tool over a complex stack of discrete solutions

 This guide is an overview of some popular alternatives to PostHog, how they compare, and [why people choose PostHog](#why-people-choose-posthog).